fwextensions/powertoys-keys/README.md

       to: LCtrl LShift O
 ```

 Note that when the YAML file is imported into *Keyboard Manager*, all of the shortcuts in a multi-app list are duplicated, once for each app, since *PowerToys* doesn't natively support this feature.
 This means that if you have 20 shortcuts in a list for 10 apps, **200** individual shortcuts will be shown in *Keyboard Manager* UI.
-So don't go too crazy with lots of shortcuts!
+So don't go too crazy with lots of shared shortcuts!

 ### Shortcut mappings

 Each mapping is defined using an object with `from` and `to` fields.
 For instance, in the `notepad:` list above, the shortcut <kbd>Alt (Left)</kbd><kbd>S</kbd> is mapped to <kbd>Ctrl (Left)</kbd><kbd>S</kbd>.
 Pressing the `from` shortcut triggers the `to` shortcut in the app.
 (The `-` before each `from` indicates that the `from/to` object is part of a list.)

 Each shortcut is defined by one or more keys, separated by spaces.
-The raw key codes used in the Keyboard Manager JSON file are mapped to human-readable key names in the YAML file.
+The raw key codes used in the *Keyboard Manager* JSON file are mapped to human-readable key names in the YAML file.
 [See the full list ](src/key-codes.js) for the available key names.

 Modifiers, like <kbd>alt</kbd> or <kbd>ctrl</kbd>, have names that specify the left modifier key (`LAlt`), the right (`RAlt`) or either (`Alt`).
 Key names are currently case-sensitive, so they must be typed exactly as shown in the [list](src/key-codes.js).